csmith/centauri/docs/setup.md

 This should be persisted across runs of Centauri (i.e., within a docker volume, or otherwise mounted in.)

-The default value is relative to the current working directory, which is `/home/nonroot` when using the docker image.
+If the value is not absolute, it is treated as relative to the current working directory.

 ### `CERTIFICATE_PROVIDERS`